 Alternatively, you might want to consider the sorts of cars that your teenage offspring find cool.
 Hiring a Mustang or Cadillac for your couple of weeks out on the open road could be the ideal way to engage your older kids with their holiday.
 Even if you have bad credit, you may still be able to take out a small personal loan to cover all eventualities when hiring such an achingly cool vehicle for your family vacation.

 If your budget is a little tight, your own vehicle should be more than adequate.
 Simply ensure that all of the basic maintenance checks are completed, your oil level is topped up, and your tire pressures are at their optimum, ready for a longer than usual journey.
 If in doubt, take your vehicle to a garage to have a thorough service before heading out on the open road.
 You can also check yourself for the best car care maintenance tips.
+With the bad credit and maintenance tips, you need to figure out your auto insurance.
+You can search online to get the best deal possible to save money in the long run.

 Where Will You Go?